fatimakqq/LLM-web-app/readme.md

 # Requirements
 To run this web app, you will need to have Python 3.6 or higher installed on your system.
-All additional packages/libraries, including Flask and Transformers can be downloaded by running the following command:
+All additional packages/libraries, including Flask, Transformers, and Accelerate can be downloaded by running the following command:
 ``
 pip install -r requirements.txt
 ``